Edit polylines

 https://www.facebook.com/gCADPlus/posts/4854807374572050/

-Tip: Although the gCADPlus interface is quite similar to that used by AutoCAD Release 14, because there are much better ways of editing polylines, gCADPlus does not need a PEDIT command.
+Tip: Although the gCADPlus interface is similar to that used by AutoCAD Release 14 because there are much better ways of editing polylines, gCADPlus does not include a PEDIT command.